chunkit46/ckitt-a/README.md

 - 👋 Hi, I’m @ckitt-a
 - 👀 I'm interested in fiction, drawing, maths, and coding.
-- 🌱 I’m currently learning Python, Java, and discrete mathematics.
+- 🌱 I’m currently learning c#, Java, and discrete mathematics.
 - 💞️ I’m looking to collaborate on computer science and systems analysis.
 - 📫 How to reach me ... catch me if you can <3